satori-com/mzbench/doc/index.md

 ![Graphs](images/graphs.png)

+MZBench helps software testers and developers benchmark their products to see how stress tolerant they are and find their weak spots.
+By benchmarking your product before going to production, you reduce the risk of outages under real life high load.

-MZBench is a stress-testing tool for highload projects.
-It runs your test scenarios on hundreds of thousands of machines and generates real-time graphs.
+MZBench runs your test scenarios on hundreds of thousands of machines simultaneously, pushing even the largest services to their limit.

-MZBench ships with a web dashboard that lets you run and review your benchmarks.
-You can also control MZBench from the command line and via the web API.
+As your benchmark is running, you see real-time stats and graphs in the built-in web dashboard.

 ## Installation

-To use MZBench, you'll need
+To use MZBench, you'll need:

  - Erlang R17
  - C++ compiler